 A Day in the Life: Peer Support Specialist

 Peer support in addiction treatment is neither a new nor controversial concept.
 Indeed, it represents a proven benefit to those in recovery.
-Peer support specialists are those who may or may not have been affected by drug use, but have the willingness and ability to offer social support for those starting their recovery.
-Peer support specialist may be volunteers or professionals and are often people who have had a great success in recovery themselves.
+Peer support specialists are those who may or may not have been affected by drug use but have the willingness and ability to offer social support for those starting their recovery.
+Peer support specialists may be volunteers or professionals and are often people who have had great success in recovery themselves.

-The peers support specialist is not a clinical role, however the services they offer can make the therapeutic process more successful.
+The peer support specialist is not a clinical role.
+However, the services they offer can make the therapeutic process more successful.
 The peer support specialist has four main roles:

 - Emotional support – helping the recovering addict improve their confidence as they navigate their new life without drugs

 - Informational support – helping those in recovery get the information they need to return to “normal” life both personally and professionally